TorchedUp

 Symmetric INT8 Quantization

-Error: At most scale / 2 per element (rounding error).
+Error: at most scale / 2 per element (rounding error).

 Why Symmetric?